M-Gwaza/Sales-insights-projects/README.md

 - Loaded the database and it's tables using MySQL Database connector in Power BI

 - **The Data Model** in Power BI
+    - This is a **Star schema**
       1. Fact Table being Transactions table
       2. Dimensions Table being the Cutomers, Markets, Dates and Products table

 ![alt text](https://github.com/M-Gwaza/Sales-insights-projects/blob/main/Screenshots/Power-BI/data%20model.png)